Home

 The daisy wheel motion work module is driven by the minute shaft and is easily removable by taking out the retaining taper pin on the minute shaft.

-I'm still working on details, some of which are major (dial) and others minor (screws).
-The biggest thing left, assuming it continues to run, is to build a walnut case for it.
-This is a work in progress; some pictures and text follow, more will be added later.
+I'm still working on minor details.
+The biggest thing left is to build a walnut case for it.
+This clock is a work in progress; some pictures and text follow, more may be added later.

-The pendulum rod is fiberglass composite with the glass fibers parallel to the length, another treasure from the scrap pile.
-I assume its coeffecient of expansion with temperature is less than a steel rod but can't be certain pending experiment.
-The parts holding the count and impulse pawls were from aluminum except the counterbalance for the impulse hook is brass - my notion was to minimize the weight above the pendulum which the fiberglass rod and aluminum parts help accomplish.
+The initial pendulum rod was fiberglass composite with the glass fibers parallel to the length; this was eventually replaced with a carbon fiber rod for reduced temperature coefficient.
+Carbon fiber, according to what I found on the net, can have a positive/zero/negative temperature coefficient dependent on how the fibers are laid up - the rod I purchased from the hobby store seems to have a positive coefficient.
+The parts holding the count and impulse pawls were from aluminum except the counterbalance for the impulse hook is brass - my notion was to minimize the weight above the pendulum which the fiber rod and aluminum parts help accomplish.
 The aluminum pawl holders didn't look good on the pendulum rod so eventually I replaced them with brass holders.
 In replacing the count wheel pawl I used 0.025 music wire and added a partial counterbalance to minimize the sound as the pawl drops.

-My assumption was the pendulum period will lengthen with increasing temperature so I drilled the top half of the pendulum to just pass the rod and drilled the bottom half larger so an aluminum tube surrounding the rod could be installed.
-A pin through the pendulum rod below the pendulum supports the aluminum tube; by supporting the pendulum at its center, expansion of the pendulum itself with temperature should be neutralized so the aluminum's expansion need only cancel the suspension spring and fiberglass rod expansion (it says right here :-) The thin aluminum tube was filed to length (1 thou = 2.8 seconds) to set the rate a few seconds a day slow; adding a coin (or other small weights) on top of the pendulum will raise the pendulum's CG and speed it up slightly - easier and more precise than a rating nut.
+My assumption was the pendulum period would lengthen with increasing temperature so I drilled the top half of the pendulum to just pass the rod and drilled the bottom half larger so a thin aluminum tube surrounding the rod could be installed.
+A pin through the pendulum rod 2" below the pendulum supports the aluminum tube; by supporting the pendulum at its center, expansion of the pendulum itself with temperature should be neutralized so the aluminum's expansion need only cancel the suspension spring and pendulum rod expansion (it says right here :-) The thin aluminum tube was filed to length (1 thou = 2.8 seconds) to set the rate a few seconds a day slow; washer-like shims below the aluminum tube are then used to coarsely adjust rate.
+Adding small weights on top of the pendulum will raise the pendulum's CG and speed it up slightly - easier and more precise than a rating nut.
 Similar to the way Big Ben is adjusted...

 The escape pin wheel is the most difficult part to build in this clock.
 Fortunately, my mill's DRO has a "bolt circle" function which made it straight forward, if tedious.
 Here, the 60 holes (one for each minute) are being spotted using a shop made 0.022 spotting drill, spade type.
 This was followed by drilling with a 0.029 twist drill.